Where to Live in Los Angeles – Guide to the Best Places in 2021

-The City of Angels – the worldwide center of the entertainment industry – comprises over 200 distinct neighborhoods belonging to 11 regions.
+LA is the worldwide center of the entertainment industry, consisting of over 200 distinct neighborhoods.
 With such a wide array of choices, deciding where to live in Los Angeles is no easy feat.
-If you’re in the midst of searching for a new LA home, don’t worry.
+If you’re in the midst of searching for a new home, don’t worry.
 We have compiled a list of some of the highest-ranking communities we just know you’ll like.

-Echo Park is located in Central Los Angeles.
-As with most central neighborhoods, this means that you’ll be close to, well, pretty much everything.
-The eponymous recreation center features a man-made lake, BBQ areas, courts and fields for various sports, play areas for children, and more.
-Sports programs for children and adults, camps, dancing classes, and fitness boot camps take place here on a regular basis.
 If you’d rather watch sports than participate in them, the Dodger Stadium is right around the corner.
-Aside from outdoor recreation for the whole family, this neighborhood is also the location of nine elementary schools, both public and private, and one academy.
-About a fifth of some 40,000 residents hold a four-year degree.
+Aside from outdoor recreation for the whole family, this neighborhood has nine elementary schools, both public and private, and one academy.
 The LA Public Library also has two branches here.

 Culver City comprises 17 distinct neighborhoods.
 Some of the most prominent ones include:

-Downtown – despite being the very center of the community, the downtown area has managed to retain a small-town vibe;
+Downtown – Despite being the very center of the community, the area has managed to retain a small-town vibe.

 Fox Hills – once desolate farmland, today, this community is home to the Fox Hills Mall.